Bayesian Statistics in Excel

 • Implement non-parametric Bayesian models that don’t require assumptions about the underlying distribution of the data.

-See also How to open QIF file in Excel?
+See also How to Open XSD Files in Excel (with Images)

 These add-ins can be helpful for more complex Bayesian analyses that involve multiple parameters or non-standard distributions.